John Celivergos Zachos: Education and marriage

-Zachos, Stanley Matthews (judge), Ainsworth Rand Spofford, and nine others founded the Literary Club of Cincinnati in 1849.
+Zachos, Stanley Matthews, Ainsworth Rand Spofford, and nine others founded the Literary Club of Cincinnati in 1849.
 One year later Rutherford B. Hayes became a member.
 Other prominent members included William Howard Taft and notable club guests Ralph Waldo Emerson, Booker T. Washington, Mark Twain, and Robert Frost.

 He married Harriet Tompkins Canfield Zachos on July 26, 1849.
 Harriet Tompkins was born on January 15, 1824, to George Washington Canfield and Catherine A Clark.
 Harriet's second cousin John Caldwell Canfield married Ella Todd, Abraham Lincoln's niece.
-Harriet Canfield and John Zachos had 6 children.
-Born between 1850 to 1865.
+Harriet Canfield and John Zachos had six children born between 1850 and 1865.
 His daughter Mary Helena Zachos became an American college professor and elocutionist.
-His son Ainsworth was named after close friend and Abolitionist Ainsworth Rand Spofford.
+His son Ainsworth was named after close friend and abolitionist Ainsworth Rand Spofford.

 Middle years

 By 1850, Zachos was the co-owner and principal of the Cincinnati Female Seminary on the southeast corner of Ninth and Walnut.
 The school was founded by Miss Margaret Coxe in 1843.
 Together they were also co-principals of Cooper Female Institute in Dayton Ohio.

 Zachos was very active in Ohio during the 1850s.
 He was involved with the Ohio State Teachers Association and created the Association for Advancement of Female Education.
 Zachos was also the editor of the Ohio Journal of Education.

 During the early 1850s Zachos wrote several books: The New American Speaker and Introductory Lessons in Reading and Elocution.

 Educator Horace Mann, a fellow Bostonian and close friend to Samuel Gridley Howe, took a position at Antioch College in Yellow Springs, Ohio.
 Mann invited Zachos to the college.
 Zachos became a principal of the preparatory school in 1854 but remained at the post for three years because Mann could not secure his tenure.
 At Antioch College, Zachos read Shakespeare and lectured courses on the English Poets.
 During his time at the institution, Zachos stayed busy traveling around Ohio with his many other organizations.

-By 1857 Zachos moved back to Cincinnati he took random teaching jobs and wrote four more books before the onset of the Civil war.
+By 1857, Zachos moved back to Cincinnati.
+He took random teaching jobs and wrote four more books before the onset of the Civil War.
 The Primary School Speaker, The High School Speaker, The Analytic and Phonetic Word Book and Analytic Elocution.
-At this point Zachos was perfecting public speech and education.
+At this point, Zachos was perfecting public speech and education.

 American Civil War

 At the onset of the Civil War, Zachos was summoned by close friend Salmon P. Chase to go to Port Royal.
-He was formally sent by the Boston and New York Education Commissions to prove the former slaves could be educated.
+He was formally sent by the Boston and New York Education Commissions to prove that former slaves could be educated.
 On March 13, 1862, Zachos was on Parris Island in command of 400 freed slaves on a plantation.
 Zachos spent a total of 16 months at Parris Island.
 Zachos took on many roles during this time, he was an Army Surgeon, Teacher, Store Keeper.
 The military stronghold was supervised by Zachos under General Rufus Saxton.
 He is noted for writing and reciting poetry to the freed slaves.